xsalvatore/mern-recipes/README.md

 # MERN Recipes Cooking Book

-This application, built using the MERN stack allows user to keep all their favorite recipes online.
+This application, built using the MERN stack, allows user to keep all their favorite recipes online.

 ## Installation